vladigleba/vladigleba.github.io/posts/gospel/resting.md

 {% ct 'Exodus 31:13' %}

 > If thou turn away thy foot from the sabbath, from doing thy pleasure on *my holy day*; and call the sabbath a delight, the holy of the LORD, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words...
+{% ct 'Isaiah 58:13' %}

-The Hebrew word for Sabbath (Shabath) means rest, so when the Bible says, “The seventh day is the Sabbath [rest] of the Lord thy God” and "Remember the sabbath day, to keep it holy," it is really inviting us to keep God's rest.
+The fourth commandment instructs us to rest from our works {% rf 'Exodus 20:10' %}, but is there a deeper meaning that extends beyond the mere cessation of labor?
+The Hebrew word for Sabbath (*shabath*) means "rest."
+When the Bible says, “The seventh day is the Sabbath [rest] of the Lord thy God” and "Remember the sabbath [rest] day, to keep it holy," it is, in fact, inviting us to keep God's rest {% rf 'Genesis 2:2-3' %}, for He rested first, setting the example for Adam and Eve to follow.
+It is His Sabbath and, therefore, His rest.

+## What kind of rest is this?

+> God is *a Spirit*: and they that worship him must worship him in spirit and in truth.
+{% ct 'John 4:24' %}

+> Hast thou not known? hast thou not heard, that the everlasting God, the LORD, the Creator of the ends of the earth, *fainteth not, neither is weary*? there is no searching of his understanding.
+{% ct 'Isaiah 40:28' %}

+First of all, God could not have been tired, for He spoke the world into existence: "Let there be light," "Let there be a firmament," and so on {% rf 'Genesis 1:3, 6' %}.
+The Psalmist declares, "By the word of the LORD were the heavens made; and all the host of them by the breath of his mouth" {% rf 'Psalm 33:6' %}.
+Everything in the natural world that we see around us came into existence in obedience to His word.
+But even if He had labored to create, He could not have been physically exhausted, because Isaiah says He "fainteth not, neither is weary" {% rf 'Isaiah 40:28' %}.

+ John says that "God is a spirit" {% rf 'John 4:24' %}, which means His rest could not have been physical but spiritual.
+To keep His Sabbath, therefore, is to keep His *spiritual* rest.
+The physical cessation from labor serves as a reminder of the more important spiritual reality that God wants us to enjoy, and when we neglect the latter, we deprive ourselves of the full blessings the Sabbath provides.

+## What does spiritual rest bring about?